 For decades conventional salmon farms have used open net pens.
 This proven method has produced healthy, low-carbon protein for Scotland and the world for decades.
-Famers using conventional open net pens must manage and mitigate several challenges.
+Farmers using conventional open net pens must manage and mitigate several challenges.
 These include fish health issues such as sea lice, environmental disruption, and predator interaction such as from seals.

 At Loch Long Salmon we believe that prevention is better than cure.
 Semi-closed farming systems improve fish welfare and environmental performance.
 These systems are already deployed in farms in Canada, Norway and now the Faroes but Loch Long Salmon will be the first company to use them in Scotland.